The Best Body Horror Movies (And How To Watch Them)

 Rent/Buy Ginger Snaps on Apple TV.

 Alright, writing this list has effectively grossed me out.
 I will go and watch a cute little not-so-scary witch movie to brighten up my day.
-Have fun getting grossed out – maybe skip the popcorn for this one.
+Have fun getting grossed out – and please go into it on an empty stomach.

 A self-proclaimed nerd and lover of Game of Thrones/A Song of Ice and Fire, Alexandra Ramos is a Content Producer at CinemaBlend.
 She first started off working in December 2020 as a Freelance Writer after graduating from the Pennsylvania State University with a degree in Journalism and a minor in English.
 She primarily works in features for movies, TV, and sometimes video games.
 (Please don't debate her on The Last of Us 2, it was amazing!)
 She is also the main person who runs both our daily newsletter, The CinemaBlend Daily, and our ReelBlend newsletter.